The Scoop About Hormone Pellets

 The pellets are placed in the soft area of the buttock though a tiny incision, the size of a large needle, after giving local anesthesia to the area.
 When I got my first pellet, the injection of anesthesia was a small sting, then the pellet insert was pain free and took less than 2 minutes.
 A simple butterfly strip is placed over the insert site, which will heal in a couple of weeks to be practically invisible (or for me, totally invisible amongst other freckles, stretch marks and scars!).
 For women, pellets provide a constant slow release of estrogen and usually testosterone as well, for about 4 months.
 The benefit of this compared to patches, shots or creams is obvious- first it’s just easy, it’s not messy, you don’t have to remember anything, and secondly you are getting an even dose which more closely mimics nature, rather than a spike in blood levels ever day (or very 3 days with a patch).

-After your first pellet insert, we check in with you in 4-6 weeks to see how you are feeling.
+After your first pellet insert, we check in with you in 4-6 weeks to see how you are feeling and measure your blood levels.
 The rule “treat the patient, not the lab” is really important.
 If you are still having low estrogen symptoms like hot flashes, you may need a small “boost.”
 Though very unlikely, if you are having high estrogen symptoms like breast tenderness or water retention, we know we have to go down on the dose next time.
 You can see why it’s really important to have a very highly trained expert calculate your starting dose, since you can’t take pellets out.
 While the aim is to get it spot-on the first time, it’s better to be on the low side than the high side- you can always get more, but waiting for it to wear off if it’s too high is no fun!

 While your personal description of how you are feeling is way more important than what the lab says, we do check your levels 4-6 weeks after the first pellet insert only, to see where we are.
 For example, if you feel great, I want to know what levels make you feel great so we can refer to that in the future.
 If you are still symptomatic, we want to see if the labs are showing that your levels are low, or if something else is going on.
 So, labs do have a place, but that place if secondary to what you are actually feeling.
 For example, if you feel great and the lab says your estradiol is still on the low side, or your testosterone is on the high side, I am not going to change it.
 We will just know that you feel good at a special level, and that’s important for YOU to know in case you see another doctor.
 We each need to know what dose works for us, and we are all similar but different.
 After that, we draw blood annually to check your general wellbeing, and that’s it.
 No frequent blood draws!